vdobler/ht/README.md

 The following describes the use of cmd/ht, i.e. the executable and how to define tests and checks and have them executed.
-All tests, checks, suites and loadtest are stored on disk in (Hjson)[http://hjson.org] format which is light enough to write and reads (almost) like a Go struct.
+All tests, checks, suites and loadtests are stored on disk in (Hjson)[http://hjson.org] format which is light enough to write and reads (almost) like a Go struct.
 Hjson allows comments, quotes and commas are often optional.